-Day 1: Individual arrival in Alta Pusteria (Toblach/Niederdorf)
+Day 1: Individual arrival in Niederdorf/Villabassa or Toblach/Dobbiaco

 Overnight in Oberdrauburg.

-After a short transfer to the Gailberg Pass (350 m difference in altitude / 5 km) you then descend to Kötschach-Mauthen.
-On the bike path of the Gail Valley, you cycle comfortably past Hermagor.
-Before you reach Feistritz, Lake Pressegg will invite all weary travellers to a relaxing break.
+After a short transfer to the Gailberg Pass (350 m difference in altitude / 7 km) you then descend to Kötschach-Mauthen.
+On the Gailtal bike path at the foot of the Carnic Ridge, you cycle comfortably past Hermagor.
+Before you reach Feistritz an der Gail, Lake Pressegg will invite all weary travelers to a relaxing break.

 Overnight in Feistritz.

 You reach the Italian border and then continue on the cycle path.
 Now you leave Italy and travel on to Slovenia, past the famous ski area of Kranjska Gora.
 The bike path passes through the wonderful, and mostly unknown, countryside of Slovenia.
+It's possible to avoid the uphill ride by taking the train from Jesenice to Bled (ticket not included in the package price).
 You spend the night at the romantic Lake Bled.
-Today's route has one hill that can be difficult, but is short.
-You may need to push your bike for about a 10 minute walk if you find it challenging.

 Overnight in Bled.

 After the transfer over the pass, you encounter the Soca Valley, which is well known to all canoeists and adventure sportsmen.
-In Kobarid you will get an insiders' tour of the battles of the World War I. In the evening you taste the excellent cuisine and the wonderful wines of this region.
-The historical town of Cividale with its many cultures is well worth taking a closer look at.
+In Kobarid you will get a historic review of the battles of the World War I. In the evening you taste the excellent cuisine and the wonderful wines of this region.
+The historical town of Cividale del Friuli with its many cultures is well worth taking a closer look at.
+Goths, Lombards, and Franks have shaped this city.

 Overnight in Gradisca.